antonioalmeida/feup-comp/README.md

 ```

 #### TASK DISTRIBUTION:
-(Identify the set of tasks done by each member of the project.)

 António Almeida - Syntatic Analysis, part of Semantic Analysis, part of Code Generation - base, ifs, variable indexing, stack state controller, Automated Testing and Execution